Ripgrep

 - Emacs is slow at accepting a huge amount of output from a process

-For each character you add to your input, counsel-rg
+For each character you add to your input, counsel-rg starts a new

 shell command to recalculate the matches with the new input.
 This